by Calculated Risk on 5/01/2013 09:32:00 PM

-• At 8:30 AM, the initial weekly unemployment claims report will be released.
-The consensus is for claims to increase to 370 thousand from 367 thousand.
+• At 8:30 AM ET: the initial weekly unemployment claims report will be released.
+The consensus is for claims to increase to 345 thousand from 339 thousand last week.

-• Also at 8:30 AM, the Trade Balance report for August will be released by the Census Bureau.
-The consensus is for the U.S. trade deficit to increase to $44.0 billion in August, up from from $42.0 billion in July.
-Export activity to Europe will be closely watched due to economic weakness.
+• Also at 8:30 AM, the Trade Balance report for March from the Census Bureau.
+The consensus is for the U.S. trade deficit to decrease to $42.4 billion in March from $43.0 billion in February.